-How frequently you should replace your air filters might depend on the following:
+How regularly you should replace the air filters might be on the following:

 - Air filter model

 - Air pollution levels and construction nearby the residence